sikang99/rpi-info/Janus.md

 - [Otalk](https://github.com/otalk)
     - [otalk/localmedia](https://github.com/otalk/localmedia) - WebRTC abstraction for creating and managing local media streams
     - [otalk/getScreenMedia](https://github.com/otalk/getScreenMedia) - A browser module for attempting to get access to a MediaStream of a user's screen.
 With a nice node-like API.
+    - [otalk/attachMediaStream](https://github.com/otalk/attachMediaStream) - Simple abstraction for handling differences between browsers for attaching a media stream to a video element